Updated September 2019

 As a southern California resident, many of my hikes involve walking past spiky plants.
 Rather than being punctured over and over again I often used my trekking poles to hold back branches, overgrown grasses, and other plants that have started creeping into the path.

 They can also come in handy when you’re dealing with heavily infested poison ivy or poison oak areas, just make sure you wipe them down afterward.

 I hate selfie sticks!
 I cannot stress this enough.

 The last time I visited the Grand Canyon I felt like they were everywhere!
 They were thrust in front of me unexpectedly, they blocked the trails and generally reduced my enjoyment.
 Luckily most of the selfie stick wielders didn’t venture too far down the trails.

 BUT I would be remiss if I didn’t share this easy idea for turning your trekking pole into one.
 All you need is a clamp mount and a remote shutter.
+Attach your phone to the clamp mount, attach the clamp mount to your trekking pole and use your remote shutter as you say cheese.
 You could even forgo the remote shutter for a photo app that has a timer.

 *This post contains affiliate links which means I make a small commission if you make a purchase at no additional cost to you.

 More Posts Like 11 Surprisingly Clever Trekking Pole Uses:

 - Ultimate Guide to Grand Canyon National Park Lodging at the South Rim